svm-zhang/hla_benchmark/README.md

 ## Disclaimer

 You should always take a grain of salt when looking at the results offered in this repo.
 I encourage you to have an independent evaluation of `polysolvermod`, as I am human and subject to make mistakes.
 Moreover, the accuracy profile is only based on a subset of 1000 genome populations, and I do not have the computing resource to run them all.
-Lastly, the accuracy shown here only provides guidance, and does not reflect the performance on real-world samples, such as the ones from a clinical trial.
+Also, 1000 genome project provides typing results for only two Class II alleles, and therefore I cannot tell the accuracy on the other ones.
+Lastly, the accuracy shown here only provides guidance, and does not necessarily reflect the performance on real-world samples.